 New ideas about hydration and its impact on the athlete’s brain, heart and muscles.
 Sports Sci Exch 29 (196): 1-7, 2019.

 The brain has a remarkable ability to cope with dehydration during exercise.
 The Conversation.
 31 July 2014.

-Undersdanding the vascular and cardiac interactions during exercise
+Understanding the vascular and cardiac interactions during endurance exercise

 Partnering with confidence